Pop-punk band Sum 41 breaking up after 27 years

-The group said they are looking forward to releasing one last album, “Heaven :x: Hell,” and going on tour to promote it before disbanding.
+The group said they are looking forward to releasing one last album, “Heaven :x: Hell,” and going on tour to promote it before disbanding, WTAJ reports.

 The group, which formed in 1996, was a familiar sound to a whole generation, first on the radio and later on iPods with songs like “Fat Lip” or “In Too Deep.”